How do you use a 3D printer? Where to use a 3D printer?

 I understand that one’s experience level matters in how he or she start 3D printing.
 So, this section aims to help beginners learn how to use a 3d printer at home or in the classroom.

 To give an overview of the entire process, I’ll show you the basics of 3D printing and how to do 3D printing gradually.

 How to Use a 3D Printer Step by Step for Beginners

 For beginners who are confused about how to proceed with their first 3D printing after receiving their 3D printers, this section is for you.

 Step 1: Unbox

-Once you receive the package, you have to remove your printer from the box.
+Remove the printer from the box.
 Ensure that you have removed all the packaging materials including the tape and zip ties.

 Step 2: Prepare the built plate.

 Ensure that your print sticks to the bed.
-There are a lot of tricks to do this.
-You can include blue painters tape, hairspray, Polyimide Tape, glue sticks or BuildTak Sheets.
+You can use blue painters tape, hairspray, Polyimide Tape, glue sticks or BuildTak Sheets to achieve that.

 Step 3: Heat your printer